astronomer/react-graphql-code-challenge/react-client/README.md

 });
 ```

-2. Query all users.
+2. Query API for all users.
 ```
 query users {
   users {
     id
+    name
     email
+    phone
   }
 }
 ```

-3. List users in the client.

-Don't worry about the styles on the client - it's not important for this challenge.<br/>
+3. Create a user result component.
+Use CSS modules to style of the component.
+4. Display the list of users using the new component on the homepage.

-Feel free to add any packages needed to complete the challenge.
+Feel free to add any packages needed to complete the challenge. <br/>
+You're also welcome to reorganize the `src` folder to suite your preference.

+**Optional:** Integrate Jest tests for your new component and the GraphQL query.